Personal Academic Tutor scheme

 The Personal Academic Tutor (PAT) scheme at London Metropolitan University has been designed to support our students with their personal, academic and professional development needs during their journey with the University.

 PATs will also help you to access any other London Met support you might need or direct you to the right teams for help with mitigating circumstances, taking a break from your studies, mental health or fees and finance.
 Whatever your concerns, your PAT is here to help and signpost you to the appropriate person or department.

-Who is my PAT and how do I get in touch with them?
+Who is my Personal Academic Tutor (PAT) and how do I get in touch with them?

-Your PAT will be assigned to you shortly after enrolment and you will meet with them either digitally or face-to-face at key periods during the year.
+Your PAT will be assigned to you shortly after enrolment and you will meeting them either online or face-to-face at key periods during the year.
 Your PAT will contact you early in the academic year to arrange your first meeting.

 How do I find out about the PAT scheme in my school?

-You will be introduced to your PAT during your Welcome Week/Induction period.
-You can also find out more information by contacting your School Office.
+You will be introduced to your PAT during the first three months of the programme.
+You can also find out more information by contacting your Course Leader or your School Office.